olets/project-template/README.md

 # REPLACEMEREPO ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/REPLACEMEREPO)

 <!-- Begin meta notes -->
-1. Initialize a git repository
+1. Initialize a Git repository
 1. Add this repository as a remote named `project-template`
 1. Add all files from this repository
     ```shell